kghamilton89/guerra-civil-espanola/README.md

 ## Features

+Overhaul of Spain to improve gameplay and historical accuracy during the Spanish Civil War in [Hearts of Iron IV](https://hoi4.paradoxwikis.com/Hearts_of_Iron_4_Wiki).

 ### Timeline

   * **The Birth of the Second Republic** (September 12, 1931): The Spanish Constitution of 1931 is signed.
 King Alfonso XIII has abdicated and fled to France.
 Manuel Azaña Díaz has been given control of a minority government with the desperate goal of securing control of the fledging Republic.